open-contracting/software-development-handbook/docs/services/admin.rst

 Cloudflare
 ----------

-There should be a minimum of two `users <https://dash.cloudflare.com/db6be30e1a0704432e9e1e32ac612fe9/members>`__ from OCP with "Super Administrator - All Privileges" to "All domains".
+There should be a minimum of two `users <https://dash.cloudflare.com/db6be30e1a0704432e9e1e32ac612fe9/members>`__ from OCP with "Super Administrator - All Privileges" access to "All domains".

-Third-party sysadmins can be added.
+Third-party sysadmins can be added with "Administrator" access to "All domains".

 GitHub
 ------

 There should be a minimum of two `owners <https://docs.github.com/en/organizations/managing-peoples-access-to-your-organization-with-roles/roles-in-an-organization>`__ from OCP only.
 Owners do not need to be added to teams.

+The ``ocp-deploy`` user generates `personal access tokens <https://github.com/settings/tokens>`__ to:

+-  read and write to `ocp-data <https://github.com/open-contracting-partnership/ocp-data>`__ from the `OCP Form Server <https://survey.open-contracting.org>`__ on :ref:`heroku` (fine-grained)
+-  auto-commit from :doc:`lint workflows<../github/maintainers>` to `selected repositories <https://github.com/orgs/open-contracting/teams/robots/repositories>`__ (classic)

 .. tip::